sdsmnc221/basic-react-native-unity/README.md

 - [x] Upload a nice demo gif.
 - [X] Upload then include downdload links for UnityExports.
 - [x] Working docs for Android.
-- [ ] Details on how to stabilize and get this to run on iOS.
+- [x] Workings docs for iOS.
 - [ ] Upload a fresh and preconfigured UnityProject.
+- [ ] Docs for UnityProject & how to export and build the project on your own.
 - [ ] Support for multiple Unity scenes. **Multiple Unity Views / Instances are impossible**, until further updates from Unity and asmadsen (if he decides not to drop his amazing package).
 - [ ] Make a branch and a how to build this from scratch.